This chili is heavy on the sweet and tangy flavor of tomatoes, with both diced and paste, but it also boasts four different

 View Recipe: Grilled Gruyère and Olive Tapenade Sandwiches

-This hearty recipe is a rich and hearty comfort dish that will satisfy any need for the savory.
-Fresh herbs and creamy fontina
+This hearty recipe is a rich and comforting dish that will satisfy any savory cravings.
+Fresh herbs and creamy fontina cheese

-cheese up the flavor quota add even more dimension to the mushrooms.
+up the flavor quota and add even more dimension to the mushrooms.

 View Recipe: Fontal Polenta with Mushroom Sauté

 Seasoned with mustard, cumin, and paprika, these classic chickpea patties have a great crunchy exterior and zesty flavor.

 Paired with bitter arugula and a creamy-tangy dressing on pita, they create an easy 10-minute dinner.
 Toss together lettuce,